kofifus/New/README.md

  - if you need a constructor define a 'ctor' method and return it with the public interface.
 'New' will call 'ctor' with the arguments passed to 'New'.

- - if you need to store the instance ('self'), get it from 'this' in the ctor. (see example)
+ - if you need to store the instance ('self'), get it from 'this' in the ctor.

  - create an instance with New - `let o=C.New(..);`